jssteinberg/some-makeup/src/routes/style/in-depth/index.md

 ---

-For the root element there a two rules that prevents overflown text, and one normalizing rule, all three important for mobile devices:
+For the document root, there are three important fixes for narrow viewports:

-1. Prevent Safari on Ios to adjust bigger font-size for some elements when device is in landscape orientation.
+1. To Prevent Safari on Ios to adjust bigger font-size for some elements when device is in landscape orientation.
-2. Allow the browser to automatically hyphenate words when text wraps if appropriate. *The support may still be lacking for some languages in some browsers.* `hyphens: manual` may be set (for some elements) on wider viewports or for advanced content creators who knows `shy`.
+2. To allow browsers to auto hyphenate words when text wraps, if appropriate. *The support may still be lacking for some languages in some browsers.* `hyphens: manual` may be set (for some elements) on wider viewports and/or for advanced content creators who knows `shy`.
-3. Break words if needed, and on soft wrap word break possibilities if possible, to not overflow horizontally and create a horizontal scrollbar. *As a side note, sanitize.css states it uses `word-break` in its readme, but actually  uses `overflow-wrap`.*
+3. To break words if needed, and on soft-wrap word-break possibilities if possible, to not overflow horizontally and create a horizontal scrollbar.

 ```css
 :root {